geospatial-services-framework/gsf-js-client-sdk/README.md

 [![npm Version](https://img.shields.io/npm/v/gsf-js-client-sdk.svg)](https://www.npmjs.com/package/gsf-js-client-sdk)

 ## About the SDK
 The GSF JavaScript Client SDK provides a client-side JavaScript library for interacting with GSF.
+The SDK may be used in the browser as well as Node.js.
 For detailed information please visit our [full developer documentation] page.

 1. This repository contains pre-built distributable files located in the `/dist/` directory.
     - `/dist/GSF.js` - The non-minified bundle.